JohnCasioMapua/cs34-mychildhelpline-docs/docs/33-set-up-profile.md

 Avatars appear on your profile and throughout the app.

 1. Select the pencil icon on the bottom right of the child avatar on the main screen.
+2. Select Avatar to create your avatar.
+You can also select Camera to choose a photo from your device.
 3. Create your digital avatar by choosing its features.
 You can preview them by clicking on them.
 4. Select **Done** to save your choice.